QuickFastly/NR-wiki/docs/Nova-Regna/Characters/The Sixth Storyteller.md

   </table>
 </div>

-The Sixth Storyteller is the current Storyteller of the [Children of the Flame](../World/Organizations/Religions%20&%20Cults/Children%20of%20the%20Flame).
+The Sixth Storyteller is the current Storyteller of the [[../World/Organizations/Religions & Cults/Children of the Flame|Children of the Flame]].
 His real name is not known, nor his origins or even appearance.
 The only part of his body that is ever visible is his hair.
 His true age is also not known, only that he is over 473, since he became Storyteller in the year 1560.
 Being effectively nameless, he allows others to call him by the name "Six" outside of formal or official settings.

 ## Physical description

 Due to the fact that the only part of his body ever seen is his hair, and that he is always seen wearing heavy clothing no matter the weather or temperature, the only description of his appearance that can be given is that he has very long and wiry brown hair, is slightly above average height for a human, and appears to be of an average build.
 He is severely underweight, but that is hidden well by his clothing.

-While he does not display any obvious signs of being a [spirit](../World/Inhabitants/Spirits) and appears to be relatively average size for a human, nobody knows for certain whether or not he truly is human.
+While he does not display any obvious signs of being a [[../World/Inhabitants/Spirits|spirit]] and appears to be relatively average size for a human, nobody knows for certain whether or not he truly is human.

 He wears a black cap with his hair threaded through its back, a black neck gaiter, hugely oversized mirror glasses, black formal gloves, a thick gray long sleeved shirt, a heavy green jacket with a high collar, heavy blue jeans, and gray slip-on shoes.
 He uses a black wooden cane with a carved handle to walk.

 ## Special abilities

-Six is [Deathless](Pestilence#Deathlessness), and is the reason that anyone in the general public is aware of such a concept.
+Six is [[Pestilence#Deathlessness|Deathless]], and is the reason that anyone in the general public is aware of such a concept.
 He has said that death is not natural, it is a curse, and that for an incredible cost, the curse can be broken.
 Nobody knows how he became deathless, or what his "incredible cost" was, however.
 His existence is of great interest to governments and scientists around the world, but his power within the Children of the Flame allows him to keep their meddling at bay, keeping his secret safe.

 ## Personality